Redundancy

 -

-Your SQL database must be on the same server as your Revolution primary server.
-By default, Revolution installs and configures SQL Express.
+Your SQL database must be on the same server as your OneAlert primary server.
+By default, OneAlert installs and configures SQL Express.

 Primary and secondary servers must run the same SQL version.
 Also ensure your SQL server has TCP/IP protocol enabled, which allows remote connections.

-Remote database setup is not supported when Revolution is set up for redundancy.
+Remote database setup is not supported when OneAlert is set up for redundancy.

 -

-Your IP devices, such as AND, Algo, CyberData, and Valcom, can register with all Revolution servers via DHCP option 72.
-The same is true for the Revolution DNC and Paging Relays.
+Your IP devices, such as AND, Algo, CyberData, and Valcom, can register with all OneAlert servers via DHCP option 72.
+The same is true for the OneAlert DNC and Paging Relays.

 You set up your primary server just as you would a single server in a non-redundancy environment.
 You must Perform Installation and configuration on the primary server first.
 All servers will use the same license and system keys.